playkore/mission-complete/README.md

 ## Deploying to GitHub Pages

+This repository now ships with `.github/workflows/deploy.yml`, which automatically builds the site on pushes to `main` (and on manual dispatches) and publishes the `dist/` folder through the official GitHub Pages deployment pipeline.

 1. Push the repository to GitHub (ensure the repo name matches the project folder).
-2. Install dependencies on your machine and run `npm run deploy`.
-   This builds the project and publishes the `dist/` folder to a `gh-pages` branch via the `gh-pages` package.
-3. In GitHub, go to **Settings → Pages** and choose the `gh-pages` branch (root).
+2. In GitHub, go to **Settings → Pages** and choose **GitHub Actions** as the source (if it is not already selected).
+The workflow will take care of subsequent deploys.
+3. Every push to `main` will run `npm ci`, `npm run build`, and deploy the build artifact to the Pages environment.
-4. Future deployments only need `npm run deploy` again.
+4. If you still need a manual deploy (for example, from a fork), run `npm run deploy` locally to publish via the `gh-pages` branch.

 The Vite config automatically derives the correct `base` path from the repository name when `GITHUB_REPOSITORY` is available (e.g., inside Actions), so links will